 The Leonard D. Schaeffer Center for Health Policy and Economics is one of the nation’s premier health policy research centers.
 Housed jointly in the schools of Pharmacy and Public Policy, its mission is to measurably improve value in health through evidence based policy solutions, research excellence, and private and public sector engagement.
-The Center aims to raise awareness and produce groundbreaking research in the areas of health economics, health policy and pharmaceutical economics.
-The Center is comprised of approximately 100 faculty and staff who collaborate on a wide array of research and policy questions, including programming and microsimulation staff and a data core.
-The Center’s external affairs group is divided into two distinct but closely coordinated domains that work together to support a coherent strategy involving communications, health policy conferences/other events, and advancement to ensure Schaeffer Center research informs health policy and media, and garners enduring support for the Center.
+The Center is comprised of approximately 100 faculty and staff who collaborate on a wide array of research and policy questions.
+The Center’s external affairs group is divided into two distinct but closely coordinated domains that work together to support a coherent strategy involving communications, conferences and events, and development.
+Together, the Center's external affairs group ensures Schaeffer Center research reaches target audiences, informs health policy, and garners enduring support for the Center.

-The Director of Conferences and Strategic Partnerships develops and implements the Center’s extensive slate of health policy conferences targeting policymakers, media, peers and the public, and develops a partnership and advancement strategy that positions the Center for long-term success.
-The Director of Conferences and Strategic Partnerships works closely with colleagues at partner organizations to develop health policy conferences, roundtables, briefings, and other events held in Washington DC, Los Angeles, and elsewhere.
-The Director of Conferences and Strategic Partnerships interfaces with the Schaeffer Center Advisory Board, working closely with members to ensure their ongoing engagement in achieving the Center’s mission, and develops and maintains other strategic partnerships and advancement relationships.
+The Director of Events and Development develops and executes a partnership and advancement strategy and oversees the Center's extensive slate of health policy conferences targeting policymakers, media, peers and the public.
+This position works closely with colleagues at partner organizations to develop distinct events held in Washington DC, Los Angeles, and elsewhere; interfaces and works closely with the Schaeffer Center Advisory Board, to ensure members' ongoing engagement; and develops and maintains other strategic partnerships and advancement relationships.
 This is a full-time, 2-year (renewable) fixed term position.

 REQUIRED DOCUMENTS: For your application to be considered, a cover letter and resume must be attached.

-- Minimum Fields of Expertise: Management experience in conference development and execution, partnership/business development, health policy
+Minimum Fields of Expertise: Management and programmatic experience in conference development and execution, partnership/business development, health policy

 Competitive and commensurate with experience and qualifications.